 And of course you'll also need your new shower hose.
 Try to get hold of the original manufacturer's equipment if possible.

-While universal shower hoses all look the same, the cones on the ends are actually slightly different and this can affect how the hose fits into the bracket or riser.
+While universal shower hoses all look the same at first glance, the cones on the ends are actually slightly different and this can affect how the hose fits inside your bracket or riser.

 A poor fit could cause the shower head to turn or slip during showering, which can be dangerous, not to mention rather annoying.